adriaanbd/yelpi-api/README.md

 ## Live API

-The API has been deployed on a free tier of a Heroku instance and can be accessed by using the following link: https://shrouded-ridge-16947.herokuapp.com/.
+The API has been deployed on Heroku and can be accessed by using the following link, [here](https://mighty-ocean-68056.herokuapp.com/).

 Please note that, since it is on a free tier, requests could take a bit more time longerthan usual.